robertzk/rfinance17-notes/regtech.md

 * it can analyze vast quantities of textual data not amenable to human processing
 * does not require revelation of individual email content explicitly to monitor

+## Purpose

+Explore predictive power of employee emails.
+Can do:

+* Sentiment analysis.
+* Information conveyed by structural characteristics e.g. volume of email or length.
+* Other non-verbal indicators (shifting email network patterns, etc.)